 - Ensure a reliable supply of designated agricultural commodities for the country

 - Meet local shortfalls in the supply of a designated agricultural commodity

 - Meet such other food emergencies caused by draught or flood, or by such other natural disaster, as may be declared by the President

 - Correct problems relating to the supply of designated agricultural commodities which result from manipulation of prices or monopolistic trading practices

 The Standards and Quality Unit spearheads the promotion and use of approved standards of weighing and grading for designated agricultural commodities in accordance with the Weights and Measures Act and the Standards Act.

-The Market Information Unit manages and maintains a market information system on crop production, marketing and processing of designated agricultural commodities.
+The Market Information Unit manages and maintains a market information system on crop marketing of designated agricultural commodities.

 The Operations Unit is responsible for all logistics related to the identification and operation of buying depots, purchase and sale of designated agricultural designated commodities and assessment and determination of optimum strategic reserve stock levels held in the provinces.

 Monitoring and Evaluation